hemant394/SE_TOOL/README.md

 ### How to Run
 * clone github repository
-* use npm install to install dependency
+* use "npm install" to install dependencies
 * run extension